onap/ccsdk-oran/docs/guide/developer-guide.rst

    * Create/Modify/Delete operations for A1 Policy Instances in each near-RT RIC
    * Query functions to check the status of each near-RT RIC, and their A1 Policy Instances.

-The A1 Policy Management Service can be accessed over the REST API.
+The A1 Policy Management Service can be accessed over the REST APIs.
 See :ref:`pms_api` for more information about the API.

 The configured A1 Policies are stored persistently, and can survive service restart.
 This state information can be stored in a persistent volume or in an S3 Object Store bucket.